ethyca/fides/docs/fidesops/docs/tutorial/execute_privacy_request.md

 INFO:__main__:Check fidesdemo/fidesuploads for upload package.
 ```

-Check your `fidesdemo/fides_uploads` directory for your data package:
+Check your `fidesdemo/fides_uploads` directory for your data package (you may have to wait a few
+moments for the file to appear):

 ```json
 {